lesoruble/phototransistor-simulator/README.md

 -   **Interactive GUI:** A Tkinter-based interface for easy control and visualization.
 -   **Dual-Mode Operation:** Supports both "Fixed Power" and "Dynamic Mode" simulations.
+-   **Automated Mode Comparison:** A one-click tool to convolve an image in both modes and display a visual comparison with quality metrics (MSE, RMSE, PSNR, SSIM).
 -   **Live Kernel Visualization:** See the applied gate voltages and resulting photocurrents.
 -   **Step-by-Step Convolution:** Walk through the convolution process one pixel at a time to understand the underlying calculations.
 -   **Preset Kernels:** Includes standard image processing kernels like Identity, Sobel, Laplacian, etc.